SquidCoderIndustries/DFxTwitch/README.md

   - Spawning Migrants
   - Spawing a Diplomat from your civ
 - Extending the Caravan's stay by a week (and a few other caravan related things)
+- Chat voting on petitions (Residency, Citizenship, Parley, Guildhalls, and Temples

 ---
 Future Plans (in no particular order):
-- Streamer Bot integration suppport
+- In-game stream chat
+- ~Streamer Bot integration suppport~ (On hold due to either a bug or a missing feature)
 - Twitch Militia stuff
    - Letting chat join and leave your military.
    - Get temporary time off from the miltary